Why Serious Leads Prematurely Disqualify Franchisors

 A well-executed, self-guided story produces more serious leads.
 The twist: it’s when they’re ready; not you.
 Your job is to prepare them to be ready.
 In fact, a great story experience often pre-sells over 75% of your entire brand concept before they ever contact you.

 3. “Does your story inspire trust, credibility and confidence?”

 Does your story draw in visitors?
 Do you make claims supported by evidence?
 Is your story consistent and easy to follow?
 Is information easy to find?
 Do all the links work?
 Are pages uncluttered, easy to scan and include photos and video?
 Many little things, executed well, score big points building trust, credibility and confidence in a serious lead’s early research phase.

-A great website will be visited again and again by a serious lead truly interested in your franchise opportunity.
-At this early stage, serious franchisee leads will read well written and organized long copy.
+A great website will be visited again and again by a serious lead that’s truly interested in your franchise opportunity.
 Your headlines and subheads should draw serious leads in.
 Skimming and surfing multiple pages is what leads do first.
-However, your most serious leads will come back for more than one visit.
+Later on, serious franchisee leads will read well written and organized long cop and come back for more than one visit.